 He claimed to have been involved in the killing of two Pinkerton agents on the Florida/Georgia border sometime between April and November, 1876, after a gunfight with a "Pinkerton Gang" who had been tracking him from Jacksonville, Florida.

-This confrontation never happened, as the Pinkerton Detective Agency never pursued Hardin.
+This confrontation never happened because the Pinkerton Detective Agency never ever pursued Hardin.
 Of course people forget that he was a first class liar when they reference his autobiography to give a look into his life.

-Hardin's autobiography was published posthumously in 1925 by the Bandera publisher, historian, and journalist, J. Marvin Hunter, founder of Frontier Times magazine and the Frontier Times Museum.
+Hardin's autobiography was published posthumously in 1925 by the Bandera publisher, historian, and journalist, J. Marvin Hunter, who was the founder of Frontier Times magazine and the Frontier Times Museum.

-To Selman's assertions that he shot Hardin fact to face, the coroner is said to have replied something to the effect, "If he shot him from the front than that was a good shot, if he was shot from the back than that was good sense."
+As for Selman's claims that he shot Hardin fact to face, the coroner is said to have replied something to the effect, "If he shot him from the front than that was a good shot, if he was shot from the back than that was good sense."

 Hardin's death came as a huge sigh of relief to many in Texas.
-Of course, journalists mined his death for all it was worth.
-And yes, making him bigger than he was while making up things as they went along.
+Of course, journalists ran with his death for all it was worth, just making him bigger than he was while making up things as they went along.
 Yes, journalists haven't changed much.